alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-Real C# code does not pass one giant `World` object around.
 The point is that the explicit argument list describes only part of the operation.

 Two calls can therefore have the same visible input but different real inputs: